 Vegetables To Hungry 1-Month-Old – Yes Or No?

+Thank you for asking this question!
+Many parents have hungry newborn babies and try to find creative ways to make them full.
 Having a 1-month-old baby is exhausting for many reasons; they don’t sleep for long hours, they cry a lot and they want to eat all the time.
 It is probably quite exhausting to be 1-month-old too..!

 However, mixing the formula with anything – vegetables, rice cereal or anything else – to keep the baby satisfied is not a good solution for several reasons.